dmpierre/sonobe-btc/README.md

 - 33h of compute on an aws ec2 c6i.4xlarge instance (16 cores, 32gb RAM) = 26,64 USD
 - Contract deployment + verification on Optimism = 0,91 USD.
 Transaction details [here](https://optimistic.etherscan.io/address/0x83c2acbbcc5e223be030288b5e5afb0b80e96f3f).

+Note that we deactivated sonobe's `light-test` feature when running proving.
+Be mindful if you are running `main.rs`: the repo's `Cargo.toml` has this feature activated.

 # How to check the verified starting and current btc block tip on chain

 We fetch the starting and current block tip within the `FetchLightClientState.s.sol` `forge` script.
 We obtain two hashes, each sliced in two 16 bytes integers.
 Run a quick check with python: